Adam Beach biography

 A Saulteaux of the Ojibwa nation, Adam Beach was born on the Dog Creek reserve in Manitoba.

-Leaving school after grade 11 he pursued a career in acting, which he learned on the job.
+Leaving school after grade 11, Adam pursued a career in acting, learned his skills on the job.

 His first role was as an extra in the TV-movie Lost in the Barrens with Graham Greene.
 A tape

 of his work was circulated and before he knew it, he was cast in another telefilm, Spirit

 Rider.
 Adam then landed the lead role in Disney's Squanto: A Warrior's Tale, and a very

 significant and memorable role as Frank Fencepost in Dance Me Outside (both 1994).
 For his

 performance in the latter he won the Best Actor award at the American Indian Film Festival.